-Absences for sanctioned school activities and for documented religious reason or for funerals will not count toward credit loss.
+Absences for sanctioned school activities, documented medical or legal visits, and for documented religious reason or for funerals will not count toward credit loss.

-An attendance report is sent to the parents and students who are at risk of exceeding 9 absences for a semester (Excluding documented medical, legal, funerals, and school activities).
+An attendance report is provided to the students who are at risk of exceeding 9 absences for a semester (Excluding documented medical, legal, funerals, and school activities).
 These reports are kept on file.